-In 2014 IPS started its first online program, Masters of Science in Psychology, that has become a part of the Global Campus which now includes master's programs in psychology and counseling and a certificate in spiritual direction.
+In 2014 IPS started its first online program, Masters of Science in Psychology, that has become a part of the Global Campus which now includes master's programs in psychology and counseling.
 DMU serves hundreds of students through its online format, creating accessibility for students around the world to learn, to be transformed and to be agents of positive change for their families, the church, and culture.